Tasker Watkins: Career

 Watkins later achieved the rank of major, and on leaving the Army, studied law.
-He was called to the bar (became a barrister) at the Middle Temple in 1948.
-He became a Queen's Counsel in 1965, and in 1966-67 was Counsel to the Tribunal on the inquiry into the Aberfan disaster, which happened a few miles from his birthplace.
+He was called to the bar at the Middle Temple in 1948.
+He became a Queen's Counsel on 27 April 1965, and in 1966–67 was Counsel to the Tribunal on the inquiry into the Aberfan disaster, which happened a few miles from his birthplace.

 Watkins was deputy chairman of Radnorshire Quarter Sessions between 1962 and 1971, and of Carmarthenshire Quarter Sessions from 1966 until 1971.
 He was Recorder of Merthyr Tydfil between 1968 and 1970 and of Swansea during 1970 and 1971.
-He was Leader of the Wales and Chester Circuit from 1970–71.
+He was Leader of the Wales and Chester Circuit from 1970 to 1971.

 In 1971, he was appointed to the High Court bench, where he sat in the Family Division between 1971 and 1974, and thereafter, until 1980, in the Queen's Bench Division.
 He was a Presiding Judge of the Wales and Chester Circuit from 1975 until he was promoted to the Court of Appeal (receiving the customary appointment to the Privy Council) in 1980.
 He became the first Senior Presiding Judge in 1983.
 Lord Lane appointed him Deputy Chief Justice in 1988, a post which he continued to hold under Lane's successor as Lord Chief Justice, Lord Taylor of Gosforth, until retiring from the bench in 1993.

 Watkins was a chairman of the Mental Health Review Tribunal, Wales Region, between 1960 and 1971 and was also chairman of the Judicial Studies Board during 1979 and 1980.